Category A

 To start your training, you must first select a suitable driving school.
 You can read about the aspects to consider when choosing a driving school and where to find a list of driving schools along with the feedback of trainees here.

 The driving school provides the necessary riding gear (helmet, jacket, etc.).
 However, buying your own personal riding gear, suitable for your build, before your first driving lesson would be sensible.
 Nevertheless, do not be too hasty with the purchase – before you buy anything, you should complete the theory lesson that explains the principles and nuances of selecting suitable gear.
-A discount of –10% applies to the students of Liikluslab in one of the largest motorcycle shops in the Baltic countries, the Motodepoo.

 Before starting a driving course, you should obtain a medical certificate.
 If you already have one, check its validity.
 This process is described in greater detail here.